 7) Make a big fat donation to the SPCA and give your kids the gift of the experience of giving to others during the holidays.
 Piggy banks are welcome!

 The Westchester SPCA (not affiliated with the ASPCA) operates entirely from donations.
-It is one of the oldest shelters in the United States.
+It is one of the oldest horse shelters in the United States.
 It has been in operation since 1883.
 According to Shannon Laukhuf, executive director of the SPCA, they were one of the very first landowners in Briarcliff Manor.
 It was originally created to address cruelty to working horses and it has the authority, even today, to remove horses from unsatisfactory conditions and deliver them to a safe and nurturing environment.
+It was